Stunt Scooter Bars Purchase Guide

 Overview

-So, how tall should your scooter bars ideally be?
-When standing on the ground with the scooter deck between your feet, the bar should ideally reach between your hips and navel.
-This height ensures comfort and provides adequate leverage for performing tricks.
-With the bars at this level, you can ride with a straight back while maintaining ample leverage.
-If you’re new to scooters and find yourself choosing between two bar heights within the suggested range, opting for the taller one is generally recommended as it often grants better control.
+How tall should the bars be?
+Ideally, stunt scooter bars should reach between your hips and navel when standing with the scooter deck between your feet.
+This ensures comfort and optimal leverage for tricks.
+With the bars at this height, a straight back is possible while maintaining ample leverage.
+Newcomers torn between two heights within the recommended range should consider the taller option for generally better control.

 Aspect | Taller Bars | Shorter Bars |